Rowlands Gill

-Rowlands Gill is a town situated along the A694, between Winlaton Mill and Hamsterley Mill, on the north bank of the River Derwent, in the Metropolitan Borough of Gateshead, Tyne and Wear, England.
-Within Gateshead's greenbelt, the town has a picturesque setting with much open space and views across the valley to Gibside Estate, now owned by the National Trust.
+Rowlands Gill is a village on the north bank of the River Derwent, in the Metropolitan Borough of Gateshead, Tyne and Wear, England.
+The Gibside Estate is near the town.

 History

-With the coming of the Derwent Valley Railway in 1867, Rowlands Gill became an economically viable coal mining village, and later a semi-rural dormitory suburb of commercial and industrial Tyneside.
-An independent village within Blaydon Urban District, in County Durham, it became incorporated into the County of Tyne and Wear and the Metropolitan Borough of Gateshead in 1974.
+With the coming of the Derwent Valley Railway in 1867, Rowlands Gill became a coal mining village and was under Blaydon Urban District, in County Durham, until it was incorporated into the County of Tyne and Wear and the Metropolitan Borough of Gateshead in 1974.

-Local politics
+Governance

 In local government Rowlands Gill is located mainly within the ward of Chopwell and Rowlands Gill.
 It is served by three councillors, all of whom are Labour councillors, except for the north end at Lockhaugh, which falls within the ward of Winlaton and High Spen, and is served by two Liberal Democrat councillors.
 Gateshead Council is Labour-controlled.

-Rowlands Gill is in the parliamentary constituency of Blaydon.
+Rowlands Gill is in the parliamentary constituency of Blaydon and Consett.
 The MP is Labour's Liz Twist.

 Geography

-Rowlands Gill is situated within Gateshead's Greenbelt, 6.2 miles southwest of Newcastle just outside of the Tyneside urban sprawl.
+Rowlands Gill is situated within Gateshead's Greenbelt, 6 miles southwest of Newcastle just outside of the Tyneside urban sprawl.
 Transport in the area is mainly focused on Buses as the nearest railway station is Blaydon railway station, 3 miles to the north, and is further away from any Tyne and Wear Metro stations.
 The village lies on the A694, known as 'Station Road' in the village centre.
 Another nearby major road is the A692 that passes through the nearby areas of Byermoor and Hobson, County Durham.

 Retail and facilities

 The village has two licensed premises, the Vale of Derwent Working Mens Club and a "micro pub", The Railway Tavern.
 The Towneley Arms Public House pre-dated the village, being built in 1835 to serve travellers and their horses on the turnpike road through the valley.
 It was rebuilt in 1961, but due to low business, demolished in 2002 and replaced with dwellings.
 There are plentiful dining/alehouse facilities in the surrounding villages of Winlaton Mill, Burnopfield & Winlaton.

 The village has a GP with four medical doctors, a dental surgery and a chemist shop.
-There is a barber, two other hairdressers, two art shops, a gym, a post office, a grocer, a florist, a pet shop, a garage, and an appliance shop.
+There is a barber, two other hairdressers, two art shops, a gym, a post office, a grocer, a florist, an ice cream shop, a garage, and an appliance shop.
 It also has an estate agent, an accountant, a bookmaker and a mortician.

 There is an Italian restaurant, a Chinese restaurant/take-away, a tea-shop, a sandwich shop, and a fish and chip shop.

 A public library is near the village centre.
 Strathmore Road Methodist Church and St. Barnabas Church of England Church are near the centre.

 The war memorial is a Grade II listed building.